MinecraftU/mcu-curriculum/sequence_1/section_2.md

 ![A vein of diamond ore.](images/section_2/mining_diamond.png)

-### Nether Portal
+## Nether Portal

-The Nether is an awful place without much to see and a lot to be afraid of; but it also a place one must visit if one is ever to create potions and it is fairly handy when travelling long distances.
+The Nether is an awful place without much to see and a lot to be afraid of; but it also a place one must visit if one is ever to create potions.
+It is also fairly handy when travelling long distances.

 This section is going to focus on placing nether portals for maximum transportation value with maximum safety features.